MicrosoftDocs/xamarin-docs/docs/ios/platform/binding-swift/walkthrough.md

 The next step is to create a Xamarin.iOS binding project using the Visual Studio binding template, add required metadata, native references and then build the project to produce a consumable library.

-1. Open Visual Studio for Mac and create a new Xamarin.iOS binding library project, give it a name, in our case SwiftFrameworkProxy.Binding and complete the wizard.
+1. Open Visual Studio for Mac and create a new Xamarin.iOS binding library project, give it a name, in this case SwiftFrameworkProxy.Binding and complete the wizard.
 The Xamarin.iOS binding template is located by the following path: **iOS > Library > Binding Library**:

     ![visual studio create binding library](walkthrough-images/visualstudio-create-binding-library.png)

-1. Delete existing metadata files **ApiDefinition.cs** and **Structs.cs** as we are going to replace them completely with the metadata generated by the Objective Sharpie tool.
+1. Delete existing metadata files **ApiDefinition.cs** and **Structs.cs** as they will be replaced completely with the metadata generated by the Objective Sharpie tool.
 1. Copy metadata generated by Sharpie at one of the previous steps, select the following Build Action in the properties window: **ObjBindingApiDefinition** for the **ApiDefinitions.cs** file and **ObjBindingCoreSource** for the **StructsAndEnums.cs** file:

     ![visual studio project structure metadata](walkthrough-images/visualstudio-project-structure-metadata.png)